maidsafe-archive/crust/docs/bootstrap.md

 ```

 **Starting a node on a specific port** (useful if the machine’s IP is publicly available)
+Also useful and required for users who want to port forward their router (i.e. run tcp node at home).
+It is less safe though as you will always connect to the network on the same ports, but this is potentially a very small security issue and not of concern to many.

 Update preferred_port to desired port and protocol variant (only TCP supported currently).
 Example:  ``` "preferred_port":{"variant":"Tcp","fields":[5555]} ```